 Here's a rundown of the loan programs and lenders for veteran-owned businesses.

-There are now more than 2.5 million veteran-owned businesses in the United States – the vast majority of which are small businesses and sole proprietorships.
-Even so, veteran-led businesses employ tens of thousands of people across the country.
+In the United States, there are approximately 2.52 million veteran-owned businesses, with a vast majority being small businesses and sole proprietorships.
+Even more importantly, veteran-led businesses employ tens of thousands of people across the country.

 Like many small businesses, veteran-owned companies often walk a fine line between success and failure.
-Occasionally, that line gets thinner due to issues related to financing.
+Occasionally, that line gets thinner because of issues related to financing.

-Whether your cash flow is held up due to late payments from clients or you identify an important equipment upgrade that is just out of your financial reach, access to affordable funding can get you out of a variety of jams.
+Whether your cash flow is held up because of late payments from clients or you identify an important equipment upgrade that is just out of your financial reach, access to affordable funding can get you out of various jams.
 For that reason, knowing where to find the best business loans is crucial for veteran business owners.

-Not every loan option will be a perfect fit for your business and its needs.
+Not every loan option will be a perfect fit for your business.
 That being said, there are some standouts in the space.
-Here are the best business loan options for veterans:
+Here are the best business loan options for veterans.

-The Small Business Administration (SBA) is a federal government agency well known for being an excellent resource for and champion of small businesses.
+The U.S. Small Business Administration (SBA) is a federal government agency known as an excellent resource for and champion of small businesses.
 One of the agency's primary functions is to guarantee loans to small business owners, encouraging banks to lend to small and new enterprises at rates typically reserved for more established companies.